They are out there now.

 You don’t invest in technology that helps you generate and manage leads.

-You don’t invest in technology that manages the client thru the entire transaction.
+You don’t invest in technology that manages the client through the entire transaction.

 You don’t invest in technology that will create any value at all throughout the entire value chain.

 Did you just read the last 5 lines?